Tuesday, October 4, 2016

 Shallow, Deep, and Always Weedy

-Finding pickerel is an engrossing absorbing pleasure, if you really get into it.
+Finding pickerel is an engrossing, absorbing pleasure if you really get into it.
 It’s possible to do a little roaming with the sleigh and quick-cutting power auger.
 Open water knowledge of a lake or pond isn’t absolutely prerequisite, but helps a lot, as do contour maps.
-We’ve caught pickerel in three feet of water in the back of a frozen Lake Hopatcong cove, 12 feet deep among the residual weeds of sloping shorelines, and 15 feet deep on a weedy flat of the same lake’s Great Cove.
-Years ago, we fished a six-acre pond in Princeton Township, tip-up flags popping up constantly throughout the range of the pond’s middle 10-foot depths, the bottom just fuzzy enough with residual weeds to hold pickerel.
+We’ve caught pickerel in three feet of water in the back of a frozen cove on New Jersey's Lake Hopatcong, 12 feet deep among the residual weeds of sloping shorelines, and 15 feet deep on a weedy flat of the same lake’s Great Cove.
+Years ago, we fished a pond in Princeton Township, tip-up flags popping up constantly throughout the range of the pond’s middle 10-foot depths, the bottom just fuzzy enough with residual weeds to hold pickerel.

-During the previous decade, before Lake Musconetcong got treated with weed killer to combat water chestnuts, pickerel catches of a dozen fish, many of them over three pounds, commonly accompanied efforts at placing tip-ups just right.
+During the previous decade, before New Jersey's Lake Musconetcong got treated with weed killer to combat water chestnuts, pickerel catches of a dozen fish, many of them over three pounds, commonly accompanied efforts at placing tip-ups just right.
 The weed mass remained thick, and you could never tell for sure if the shiner would bury and entangle itself.
-Tip-ups required careful tending, and new holes cut increased the likelihood of getting a shiner in place, where it wriggled and swam about on the hook to entice a strike.
+So careful tending of the tip ups allowed corrections, and new holes cut increased the likelihood of getting a shiner in place, where it wriggled and swam about on the hook to entice a strike.
 Since Lake Musconetcong is about five feet deep everywhere, getting the shiner near the bottom wasn’t necessary.
 In some situations, we placed the bait halfway down, thus allowing free swimming.

 Other lakes have heavy weed cover in the winter, which may characterize the best spots to fish, but carefully.
 In any event, we tend tip-ups by giving them a lift every so often, both to make sure the shiner isn’t stuck in weeds, and to give the bait a little life.